savente93/spec0-schedule/readme.md

 Changes by **Sam Vente** include:

-* Adding generation of a JSON payload with the newest lower supported bounds of SPEC-0 dependencies, to support automation.
+* Adding generation of a JSON payload with the newest lower supported bounds of SPEC 0 dependencies, to support automation.

 Copyright (c) 2025 Sam Vente
 Licensed under the BSD-3-Clause License.